Wazzymandias/blockstack-crawler/README.md

       -s, --since string    ISO 8601 formatted date [YYYY-MM-DD]

 New users since a given date can be displayed and follows the general steps outlined below:
->Note: Users are treated as names to conform to Blockstack API
   - Get set of users from database or storage at the date specified by the `since` flag.
   If no users exist at that date, the command will return an error and exit.
   - Retrieve set of users at current date.
 The database and storage will first be queried to check if the data already exists.